Castux/code-club/onitama/README.md

 **Note:** The starting player will be determined randomly, instead of using the method described in the rules.
 The colored stamps on the cards can be entirely ignored.

 **Note 2:** The rules indicate that if you do not have a valid move, you still play a card but do not move a pawn.
-In practice this situation never happens and can be ignored.
-It is not handled by the judge, and will therefore result in a timeout and elimination for the current player, as no valid move can be submitted.
+In practice this situation never happens, so you can ignore it.
+If by cosmic chance it would, the rule in this competition is instead: if a player has no valid move, they lose.
+The judge handles this already with the timeout, since no valid move can be submitted in time.

 ## The judge